 If you notice your cat chafing or having trouble walking, loosen the adjustments just a bit.
-Experiment with how tight the harness is to balance safety and comfort.
+Experiment with tightness to balance safety and comfort.

 Your cat will thrive with quality time outdoors to explore.
-Have patience with choosing and fitting a harness, as well as leash training, so that your cat can go from bored house cat to better health and well-being.
+Have patience while choosing and fitting a harness, as well as leash training, so that your cat can go from a bored house cat to an excited explorer.

 - Do cats sweat?
 How to tell if your cat is overheated

 - 6 common reasons your cat sleeps under the covers and how to prevent it

 - Why is my cat peeing on my bed?
 The real truth (and how to stop this gross habit)